MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-1807.md

 ## System requirements for System Center 1807 - Service Manager

-The following sections describe the general performance and scalability guidance for SM 1807, and recommend the  hardware configurations for a variety of workloads.
+The following sections describe the general performance and scalability guidance for SM 1807, and recommend the  hardware configurations for various workloads.
 Because System Center 1807 is built to be flexible and scalable, the hardware requirements for specific scenarios may differ from the guidelines that are presented here.

 ## Capacity limits for Service Manager